-The availability payments (the compensation for providing the service) over time should approximate the availability cost for spinning reserve.
-The availability payments are determined via multipliers (the margin value percentages for peak and off-peak intervals) that are applied to the actual balancing market price and the quantity of spinning reserve modelled for the period via Formula 1.
+The availability payments (the compensation for providing the service) should approximate the availability cost for spinning reserve.
+The availability payments are determined via multipliers (the margin values for peak and off-peak) that are applied to the actual balancing market price and the quantity of spinning reserve modelled for the period via Formula 1.